-• Development of concept designs and commencement of extensive community engagement to inform the location and size of the new aquatic facility.

-• The reforming of the Shire of York's Access & Inclusion Advisory Group and community consultations throughout May 2024 to guide the update of the Access & Inclusion Plan.

-• The Living Well York Seniors Expo & Forum held in May 2024, returning after a two-year hiatus.

-• Volunteer Week 2024 - thanks to grant funding from Lotterywest and Volunteering WA, the Shire of York CRC hosted a morning tea to thank all Volunteers across the Shire for their contribution to our community.

-• FreeKick returned for 2024, running over four consecutive Wednesday evenings, this collaboration between the Shire of York CRC and Perth Football Club, provided football skills training, guest speakers and dinner to 44 local football enthusiasts aged 10 - 15 years.

-• Transition of the Community Resource Centre services to the Shire of York in consultation with the Administrators and Department of Primary Industries and Regional Development.
+- Development of concept designs and commencement of extensive community engagement to inform the location and size of the new aquatic facility. - The reforming of the Shire of York's Access & Inclusion Advisory Group and community consultations throughout May 2024 to guide the update of the Access & Inclusion Plan. - The Living Well York Seniors Expo & Forum held in May 2024, returning after a two-year hiatus. - Volunteer Week 2024 thanks to grant funding from Lotterywest and Volunteering WA, the Shire of York CRC hosted a morning tea to thank all Volunteers across the Shire for their contribution to our community. - FreeKick returned for 2024, running over four consecutive Wednesday evenings, this collaboration between the Shire of York CRC and Perth Football Club, provided football skills training, guest speakers and dinner to 44 local football enthusiasts aged 10 - 15 years. - Transition of the Community Resource Centre services to the Shire of York in consultation with the Administrators and Department of Primary Industries and Regional Development.

-BALLARDONG FIRST

-Citizen of the Year & Sports Star of the Year Awards 2024

-Congratulations to the award recipients:

-- Community Citizen of the Year Rachel Hayes - Community Citizen of the Year, Senior (65 or over) Dianne Baker - Active Citizenship Award York Volunteer Fire & Emergency Services - Senior Sports Star of the Year Vicki Reynolds - Junior Sports Star of the Year Kai Harries

-The Place to Be

-DOGS, CATS & CARS

-Shire of York Annual Report 2023- 2024 | 33
+Shire of York Annual Report 2023 - 2024 | 29